 Industry highlighted a long waiting time to receive a response from proposed new RMS whether they can accept the procedure.

+The CMDh previously agreed that feedback from MSs on requests to become RMS should be given within 2-3 weeks.

 Additional requirements